Bram-tenCate/Minor-datascience/Evaluating a model.md

-# Visulating and Evaluating a model
+# Evaluatizing a model and visualizing the outcome

 ## Foodboost